CFDHubUserGuide/UserGuide/Software.rst

     echo End Parallel Run

-as you may see you can either choose to load the OpenFOAM environment using modules or sourcing the *bashrc* file.
 Just add/remove *hashtags* [#] to comment/uncomment the lines.
 To execute the commands, you may either include an executable file (``Allrun`` in this case), or list all relevant commands.

 To launch your ``OpenFOAMJob.sh`` file from the *login node*, from the ``jobDirectory`` you may execute: